- Things to Know

-- The cause(s) of SLE is (are) unknown, however, heredity, viruses, ultraviolet light, and drugs all may play some role.
+- The cause(s) of systemic lupus erythematosus is (are) unknown, however, heredity, viruses, ultraviolet light, and drugs all may play some role.

 - Up to 10% of people with lupus isolated to the skin will develop the systemic form of lupus (SLE).

-- Eleven criteria help doctors to diagnose SLE.
+- Eleven criteria help health care professionals to diagnose systemic lupus erythematosus.

-- People with SLE can prevent "flares" of disease by avoiding sun exposure and not abruptly discontinuing medications and monitoring their condition with their doctor.
+- People with systemic lupus erythematosus can prevent "flares" of disease by avoiding sun exposure, not abruptly discontinuing medications, and monitoring their condition with their doctor.

 What is systemic lupus erythematosus?
-What are the types of lupus?
+What are the different types of lupus?